 We conduct our annual impairment test as of October 1 each year and have determined there was no impairment as of October 1, 2023, as we determined that the estimated fair values of our reporting units and indefinite-lived intangible assets exceeded their carrying values on that date.
 Other events and changes in circumstances may also require goodwill to be tested for impairment between annual measurement dates.
-As of June 29, 2024, we do not believe that circumstances have occurred that indicate impairment of our goodwill is more-likely-than-not.
-In the event we determine that an interim goodwill impairment review is required, in a future period, the review may result in an impairment charge, which would have a negative impact on our results of operations.
+As of September 28, 2024, we do not believe there were indicators of impairment requiring an interim test.
+In the event we determine that an interim goodwill impairment review is required in a future period, the review may result in an impairment charge, which would have a negative impact on our results of operations.